 I have suffered too.
 Here is my story!

 My family is precious!
 Each person is uniquely special to me.
 However, today I am going to focus mainly on my middle child, Mike.
 Michael was born Jan 5, 1973.
-Holding him for the first time was love at first sight, delightful, he was adorable.
+Holding him for the first time was love at first sight, he was adorable.
 When I brought him home from the hospital much excitement filled the air.
 His sister couldn’t wait to see her new baby brother.
 To hold such a little one was a big task, “for such a little girl” she being only fourteen months older.
-Seven years later, I had another baby boy, named Daniel.
+Seven years later, I had another baby boy, by which I named Daniel.
 Now, at last we were a complete family!
-Each child played an important role in our family yet for Michael, he tenderly protected his little brother, and became his sister’s best advocate.
+Each child played an important role in our family yet for Michael, he tenderly protected his little brother, and became his sister’s biggest advocate.
 We will always remember his love for his family.

 Can I share a few memories of my son?
 I remember the day I married my husband.
 Michael walked me down the aisle of the little Chapel where we regularly attended church.
 I will never forget the tenderness in his voice, as he leaned over to kiss me on the cheek and said, “Mom I am so happy for you.”
 His simple gesture sent warm flutters into my heart.
 Then there were family times by the pool.
-Mike was witty and family parties were always fun.
-He entertained us with his unique humor keeping us laughing all the time.
+Mike was witty and at family parties he entertained us with his unique humor keeping us laughing all the time.
 He was always keeping the action moving, like the time he picked me up to throw me into the pool.
 I was kicking and yelling to anyone who would rescue me; instead everyone just watched and laughed.
 He finally put me down, but he sure did give me a good scare!
 Once I heard a knock at the door, when I opened it, I saw Mike standing there with a flat full of pansies.
 He just sweetly smiled and said, “Mom, I thought you would like these to put around the pool.”

 Then the lonely nights of feeling the hurt, loss, and empty void of missing Mike, were excruciating.
 My eyes would swell from sobs and tears, and my body shook uncontrollably.
 In the stillness of the night, I felt my husband’s arm slip around me and he held me securely tight – no spoken words, just a compassionate tight embrace.
 They were intimate nights when two hearts shared the same anguish, torment, and empty pain together.
 Sharing oneness, we were tied and bound together in catastrophic loss, until solace of peace calmed our spirits and we drifted back to sleep.
-Those sleepless nights, was as if, God was whispering to me, I am holding you secure in My Everlasting Arms.
+Those sleepless nights, were as if, God was whispering to me, “I am holding you secure in My Everlasting Arms”.

 Although I’d been anchored in the Lord, for many years the struggles continued.
 The court trial was slow coming and when it did come it seemed the odds were against us.
 In solemn silence we waited.
 We questioned many times if we would see fair justice.
-Stilled and quiet, we waited on God to see what He would do next.
+Stilled and quieted, we waited on God to see what He would do next.
 Amazingly, we witnessed that God is bigger, wiser, and stronger than any earthly court system.
 God stands holy and true to His mission: to destroy the works of the devil.

 Michael died a senseless death in the face of appalling evil.
 It was unfair, cruel and hurt me deeply.
-Was it possible to forgive the man who intruded on my peaceful life?
+Was it possible to forgive the man who blatantly intruded upon my peaceful life?
 Life as I knew it was beautiful, perfect in every way.
-No wonder, I struggled, refused and resisted, with all my strength.
+Who wouldn’t question forgiveness?
+So then, I struggled, resisted and refused with all my strength.
 It was an insurmountable task to obtain any desire to want to forgive this man.
-Except for God’s grace and power to do through me what I could not do on my own.
-Jesus says, “If we do not forgive, the Heavenly Father will not forgive our sins.”
-He who poured out great mercy on me, how could I withhold the same mercy?
+Except for God’s grace and power to do through me what I couldn’t do for myself.
+Jesus says, “If we do not forgive, the Heavenly Father will not forgive our sins.”It was God’s own Son who poured out great mercy on me, how could I withhold the same mercy?

-How could the Prince of glory leave His glory behind, where affectionate reverence and praise was hailed to Him continually?
-He came to earth, to be our sacrifice?
-A willing sacrifice, an act of redemption to bring many souls to glory.
+How could the Prince of glory leave His glory behind, where affectionate reverence and praise was hailed to Him continually and come to earth, to be our sacrifice?
+A willing, sacrifice, in obedience as an act of redemption to bring many souls to glory.
 He did this for us.
-His love and example softened my heart.
-It is then, God supply the inner strength to give me a willing heart to do what was impossible for me to do.
+It was His example which softened my heart.
+It was then, God supply the inner strength to give me a willing heart to do what was impossible for me to do.
 I have made the hard choice to forgive.

 “Surely God is my salvation: I will trust (Him) and not be afraid.
 The Lord is my strength and song.
 He has become my salvation.”
-(1)
+(2)

-1. Isaiah 12:2;
+2. Isaiah 12:2;

-All other Scripture is cited from nas
+All other Scripture is cited from (nas)